ameseee/kwk-level3-swift/sessions/classes_objects_slides.markdown

 var grade = 10
 var studying = "Swift"
 var name = "pick a name!"
-Explain that "grade" and "studying" and "name" are PROPERTIES of this class One problem - the name is going to be the same for every student.
+Explain that "grade" and "studying" and "name" are PROPERTIES/Instance Variables of this class One problem - the name is going to be the same for every student.
 Next slide explains.

 ---